MJKWoolnough/gedcom/README.md

 }
 ```

-AdoptionEvent is a GEDCOM structure type
+AdoptionEvent is a GEDCOM structure type.

 #### type AdoptionReference